Ise-Jingu Naiku 伊勢神宮内宮

 Isuzugawa Station is accessible from nearby major cities on the Kintetsu Line: from Nagoya in about 90 minutes, from Osaka-Namba in around 1 hour 50 minutes, and from Kyoto in approximately 2 hours 30 minutes.

-The Inner Shrine is the most important building within the Ise-jingu Shrine complex.
-Modern research dates the shrine back to the 4th century, and some structures may have been erected as much as a century earlier.
+Naiku is the most important building within the Ise-Jingu Shrine complex.
+Modern research dates Naiku back to the 4th century, and some structures may have been erected as much as a century earlier.

-The Inner Shrine's importance stems from its enshrinement of Amaterasu Omikami and its connection with the mythical origin of the Japan.
-As the sun goddess, she is the supreme deity of Shinto.
+The significance of Naiku stems from its enshrinement of Amaterasu Omikami and its connection with the mythical origin of the Japan.
+As the deity likened to the sun, she is the supreme deity of Shinto.

-According to legend, Japan's emperors, including the current occupant of the Chrysanthemum Throne, are her direct descendants.
-The shrine's chief priest must be related to the imperial household, and the Emperor himself visits the Inner Shrine every year.
+Japan's emperors, including the current successor to the Chrysanthemum Throne, are her direct descendants.
+The sacred priestess of Ise-Jingu must be related to the imperial household, and the Emperor himself visits Ise-Jingu on special occasions for the matter of great importance of Imperial Household and the nation.

-The Sacred Mirror, one of the Three Sacred Treasures of Japan, is said to be kept within the Inner Shrine, although viewing it is off limits to the public.
-According to Shinto myth, this mirror was used to lure Amaterasu out of a cave where she had been hiding from her brother's offensive behavior.
+A Sacred Mirror, Yata-no-kagami, one of the Three Imperial Regalias which are indispensable for the succession to the Imperial Throne is enshrined as a symbol of Amaterasu Omikami within the main sanctuary building of Naiku.
+According to Shinto myth, this mirror was said to have been used to lure Amaterasu out of a cave where she had been hiding from her younger brother's offensive behavior.

 When to go

-The Inner Shrine is popular year-round, but the New Year's holiday is particularly busy.
-Many Japanese traditionally visit shrines to pray for good luck in the coming year.
-As the most sacred site in the country, the Inner Shrine is packed with visitors during this time.
+Naiku is popular year-round, but the New Year's holiday is particularly busy.
+Many people in Japan visit Shinto shrines to pray for good luck in the new year.

-If you're able to visit in April or September, don't miss the Kagura Festival featuring performances of traditional Japanese theater, dance, music, and poetry, along with flower arrangement exhibits.
+If you're able to visit in April or late in September, you can see the Kagura Festival featuring performances of ancient Japanese dance and music dedicated to Amaterasu Omikami.

 A portal to the realm of the spirit

-To enter the Inner Shrine's grounds, you cross the wooden Uji Bridge.
+To enter the grounds of Naiku, you cross the wooden Ujibashi Bridge.
 From here you seem to step back in time, with the only sign of modernity being a nearby Japanese flag.
 The grounds have a solemn, otherworldly atmosphere.

-Traditional torii gates stand at either end of the bridge, acting as a passage between the secular world and the divine.
-A central strip across has been raised to keep visitors from walking down the middle; only the gods pass through the center of a torii gate.
+Traditional torii gates stand at either end of Ujibashi Bridge, acting as a boundary between the secular world and the divine.
+Visitors should not walk down the middle.

 Cycle of renewal

-The Inner Shrine, the Uji Bridge, and 14 other structures across the complex have been ritually reconstructed every 20 years since the 7th century, minus a few delays due to war.
+Naiku, the Ujibashi Bridge, and other important structures have been ritually reconstructed once every 20 years since the 7th century.
+However, the reconstruction was temporarily suspended during the medieval age (15th ～16th century).
 The most recent renewal was in 2013.
 Each cycle of reconstruction takes eight years to complete.

 Modest, yet imposing

-The structures here are built with unvarnished Japanese cypress traditionally harvested from the Kiso Valley in Nagano Prefecture .
-In recent decades, plantations in the forests surrounding the shrine have also come into use.
+The structures here are built with unvarnished Japanese cypress traditionally harvested from the Kisodani Area in Nagano Prefecture .
+In recent years, about 20% of the total lumbers have come from mountains surrounding Naiku.

-When you reach the main building of the Inner Shrine, the view is obscured by a hanging curtain, as regular people are prohibited from gazing directly at it.
-Access within is restricted to the emperor and senior Shinto priests.
+As you near the main building of Naiku, the view is obscured by a hanging curtain, as regular people should not gaze directly at it.

 The return journey

-After paying your respects, a vast array of food, trinkets, craftwork and more awaits you in the traditional pilgrim's district near the shrine, home to the atmospheric street known as Oharaimachi and the square called Okage Yokocho.
+After paying your respects, a vast array of food, trinkets, craftwork and more awaits you in the traditional pilgrim's district near Naiku, home to the atmospheric street known as Oharaimachi and the square called Okage Yokocho.

 * The information on this page may be subject to change due to COVID-19.